Kaufman Hall Room 112

 ENST 335 Analysis/Mgmt of Aquatic Env

 An interdisciplinary study of the aquatic environment, with a focus on the groundwater and surface waters of the Chesapeake Bay drainage basin.
 This course provides a scientific introduction to the dynamics of rivers, lakes, wetlands, and estuarine systems as well as an appreciation of the complexity of the political and social issues involved in the sustainable use of these aquatic resources.
 Students conduct an original, cooperative, field-based research project on a local aquatic system that will involve extensive use of analytical laboratory and field equipment.
 Extended field trips to sample freshwater and estuarine systems and to observe existing resource management practices are conducted.
 Three hours classroom and four hours laboratory a week.
-Generally offered in the fall in a two-year alternating sequence with 340.
+Prerequisite: 162.

 ENST 406 Global Environmental Change

-The International Human Dimensions Program defines global environmental change as the “set of biophysical transformations of land, oceans and atmosphere, driven by an interwoven system of human activities and natural processes” and its human dimensions as “the causes and consequences of people's individual and collective actions, including changes that lead to modifications of the earth's physical and biological systems.”
+The International Human Dimensions Programme defines global environmental change as the “set of biophysical transformations of land, oceans and atmosphere, driven by an interwoven system of human activities and natural processes” and its human dimensions as “the causes and consequences of people's individual and collective actions, including changes that lead to modifications of the earth's physical and biological systems.”
 In this senior seminar, students will explore the response of ecosystems to global change and the human dimension of that change.
 We will discuss a range of topics, many of which are chosen by students.
-Topics can include acidification, changes in land use and land cover, the introduction of invasive species, rising temperatures worldwide, changes in extreme weather, or resource extraction.
-Recent articles in the literature and peer presentations will set the stage for group discussions and hands-on activities.
-This course is required for environmental studies and science students.
+Examples of student topics include acidification, changes in land use and landcover, the introduction of invasive species, rising temperatures worldwide, changes in extreme weather, or resource extraction.
+Recent articles in the literature and peer presentations will set the stage for group discussions and hands- on activities.